AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 Through scheduled evaluation, your IMS Org can create a recurring schedule to automatically run export jobs.

-> **Note:** Scheduled evaluation can be enabled for sandboxes with a maximum of five (5) merge policies for XDM Individual Profile.
+> [!NOTE] Scheduled evaluation can be enabled for sandboxes with a maximum of five (5) merge policies for XDM Individual Profile.
 If your organization has more than five merge policies for XDM Individual Profile within a single sandbox environment, you will not be able to use scheduled evaluation.

 ### Create a schedule